microsoft/FactoryOrchestrator/docs/docs/factory-orchestrator-client-usage-samples.md

 ```

 ## Run a program to completion and print output to console
-The RunExecutable() API can be used to run a program outside of a TaskList.
+This example uses the [RunExecutable](../ClientLibrary/Microsoft-FactoryOrchestrator-Client-FactoryOrchestratorClient-RunExecutable%28string_string_string_bool%29/)() method to run a program outside of a [TaskList](../CoreLibrary/CoreLibrary\Microsoft-FactoryOrchestrator-Core-TaskList/).
+It then uses [QueryTaskRun](../ClientLibrary/Microsoft-FactoryOrchestrator-Client-FactoryOrchestratorClient-QueryTaskRun%28System-Guid%29/) to monitor the program's status.

 ```csharp
 // Start the program
 var taskRun = await client.RunExecutable(@"%windir%\system32\ping.exe","www.bing.com");